pebblesandweeds/rccl_gpu_matmul/docs/source/rccl_gpu_matmul.rst

 This distribution strategy requires ~5.36 GB per GPU compared to the 12.87 GB needed for single-GPU execution.
 The reduction stems from dividing matrices A and C across devices while broadcasting B to each GPU.
 While in this example our memory savings are modest, this pattern becomes increasingly important when scaling to larger matrices or processing multiple matrix multiplications in parallel.

-It's worth noting that in real-world deep learning applications, we typically process batches of matrix multiplications rather than single operations.
-While batched operations are beyond the scope of this blog post, the memory distribution strategy demonstrated here - chunking A and C while broadcasting B - provides an efficient foundation for handling these larger workloads.
+It's worth noting that in real world deep learning applications, we typically process batches of matrix multiplications rather than single operations.
+While batched operations are beyond the scope of this blog post, the memory distribution strategy demonstrated here (chunking A and C while broadcasting B) provides a foundation for handling these larger workloads using less VRAM.

 RCCL Implementation Considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^